alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I kept working with the endings and branches for the Nullpoint project.

 **Thoughts**: I added the "scary cat" ending and kept including songs in the ending scenes.

+### Day 69: August 29, Friday

+**Today's Progress**: Today I started a new project.
+It's really simple, but it will be usefull for me.

+**Thoughts**: I created a website called React8.
+I had the idea yesterday because I needed something like that for my training, and I just thought, "Why don't I just code that myself?"